vishnuprasad2004/studious-broccoli-/Docker-Kubernetes.md

 </p>

 We have learnt about development for the last couple of years in various technologies, frameworks and languages like Python, Golang, Typescript, Java etc, but we never realised to deploy the service/tool/anything we developed for people to access it.
 Sure we may have used modern tools like vercel or render, but being a Software Developer we should know how to customize the flow and understand how deployment actually works.
+We cannot rely on vercel or render for enterprise code.

 <img src="https://i.redd.it/cg5q7x6wt5k71.jpg" alt="deployment meme, why is it important" width="500px">